PhD in Political Science

 Funding is guaranteed for five years, conditional on adequate progress.

-The deadline for our MA program is April 1, 2025, for Fall 2025 admission.
+The deadline for our MA program is April 1, 2026, for Fall 2026 admission (or February 1, 2026, to be considered for fellowships).
 Our next PhD application deadline is Dec.
-15, 2024, for Fall 2025 admission.
-If you have questions, please contact the Department Administrator by email: [email protected].
+15, 2025, for Fall 2026 admission.
+If you have questions, please contact the Department Administrator by email: pscgradatgwu [dot] edu.

 Major and Minor Fields